Blaize-Egelhof/P4-Genepool/README.md

 ### ***Fixed Bugs***

+## Navigation Issue with "Request a Callback" Button ##

-- There was a bug when users selected the "request a callback" button on the products-and-services.html page , this issue stemmed from the fact that no JS funtion forced the users view to move to the form provided below , instead the user would be navigated to the top of the page.
+Description: When users selected the "request a callback" button on the products-and-services.html page, they were navigated to the top of the page instead of the form below.
+This issue was due to a JavaScript function not directing the user's view to the newly revealed form.
-This issue was fixed by placing a timer on the function , as the form is only revealed once the user selects the callback button to reveal the form , the JS function would trigger too quickly and wouldnt allow time for the animation of revealing the form to finish , adding the timout function allowed the animation to finish and then the JS function to navigate users to the form to execute , thus achieving a way to a- Open the Form b- Allow the animation to execute c - allow the users view to be pulled to the form.
+Fix: The issue was fixed by introducing a delay in the JavaScript function with a timer.
+Since the form is revealed only after the user clicks the callback button, the original JavaScript function is executed too quickly, not allowing the form reveal animation to finish.
+Adding the timeout function allowed the animation to complete before the JavaScript function navigated users to the form, thus achieving a smooth transition to the form post-animation.

-- There was a bug where
+## Cloudinary CSS Files Not Rendering ##

+Description: Cloudinary CSS files were not rendering due to an incorrect STATICFILES_STORAGE setting.
+This issue was partly due to the nuances of hosting the application on Heroku.
+Fix: The issue was resolved by setting STATICFILES_STORAGE to "cloudinary_storage.storage.StaticHashedCloudinaryStorage" and, on Heroku, using the direct URL link to the Cloudinary CSS path.
+This adjustment ensured that both local and Heroku-hosted versions of the application could render Cloudinary-hosted CSS files correctly.

+## Extended Loading Times for Chat Messages ##

+Description: There were extremely long waiting times for chat messages to render for ticket messages, primarily due to ElephantSQL's limited bandwidth and the large volume of objects being pulled from the database.
+Fix: This was fixed by introducing pagination for the ticket-view.html, which only loads the first 10 messages from the database at a time.
+This significantly reduced loading times and introduced advanced navigation between paginated groups of messages.
+Elevating Users to Staff Status
+Description: There were issues elevating certain users to staff status, as there needed to be a clear division between regular clients and staff members.
+Fix: The workaround involved creating a custom group in Django's admin panel and allocating users to this group.
+This distinction was then utilized in the views logic to determine if a user belongs to the staff group and render a different view accordingly.
+This approach achieved the desired separation while maintaining defensive security.

+## Rendering Model Forms Efficiently ##

+Description: There were difficulties in efficiently and reliably rendering model forms to perform actions like modifying and deleting specific objects.
+Fix: This issue was resolved by using Django's built-in forms.as_p() method, which dynamically renders form fields based on a created form model.
+This solution saved considerable time and ensured consistency across the application.

 ### ***Known Bugs***